wbamberg/persona-sumo/sign-in-with-persona.md

 One thing that's different about Persona is that if your email provider supports Persona, you don't have to create a new account - you just use your existing email address.
 That is, you don't have to "sign up" before "signing in".

 So even if you've never used Persona before, you'll get started by clicking a "Sign In" button on a website that supports Persona.
-The site might use the Persona branding (see https://developer.mozilla.org/en-US/docs/persona/branding), and say something like "Sign in with your email" or "Sign in with Persona".
+The site might use the [Persona branding](https://developer.mozilla.org/en-US/docs/persona/branding), and say something like "Sign in with your email" or "Sign in with Persona".
 But sites can use different branding or wording if they choose.
 Here's https://developer.mozilla.org/en-US/:

 **[-- screenshot --]**